plusone-robotics/Azure_Kinect_ROS_Driver/README.md

 ## PlusOne Robotics Features

-The k4a_exposure_calibration node allows users to both update the Azure Kinect camera's exposure and to auto tune the exposure for a provided average blue value from the command line.
+The k4a_exposure_calibration node allows users to update the Azure Kinect camera's exposure and white balance and to auto tune the exposure for a provided average blue value from the command line.

 ## Status